transloadit/uppy/README.md

 Uppy is a sleek, modular file uploader that integrates seemlessly with any application.
 It’s fast, easy to use and lets you worry about more important problems than building a file uploader.

-- **Fetch** files from local disk, Google Drive, Dropbox, Instagram, or take selfies and videos with a camera;
+- **Fetch** files from local disk, Google Drive, Dropbox, Instagram, or snap and record selfies with a camera;
 - **Preview** and edit metadata with a nice interface;
 - **Upload** to the final destination, optionally processing/encoding on the way;